 In today's knowledge economy, novel processes involve computer software, Internet technologies, and information management.
-The Federal Circuit's restrictive "machine-or-transformation" test excludes most of these areas from patent protection, even as the U.S. economy becomes more and more information and services based.
+The Federal Circuit's restrictive "machine-or-transformation" test excludes most of these areas from patent protection, even as the U.S. economy becomes increasingly based on information and services.
 In fact, Judge Rader dissented from the majority's decision because the machine-or-transformation test "links patent eligibility to the age of iron and steel at a time of subatomic particles and terabytes."
-In re Bilski, 545 F.3d at 1011 (Rader, J. dissenting).